-This baked Pesto Crusted Salmon is flaky, moist, and super flavorful!
+This baked, sheet pan, Pesto Crusted Salmon recipe is flaky, moist, and super flavorful!
 The best part?
-It is done in 45 minutes, has only 10 ingredients, and comes with a side of roasted tomatoes and onions!
+It is done in 45 minutes, has simple ingredients, and comes with a side of roasted tomatoes and onions!
 Serve it over a bed of rice for a mouthwatering dinner.

-- Bread crumbs: Plain crumbs are the best; they can be homemade, panko, etc.
+- Bread crumbs: Plain crumbs or panko breadcrumbs are the best; they can be homemade, panko, etc.

 - Garlic: Mince it up as fine as you can get it.
 1 teaspoon of garlic powder can be substituted as well.